Liquidwork/ftp_project/README.md

 Speed limit can be any positive integer that will limit both upload and download speed to *speed_limit* kb/s.

-## Can I modify/fix the project?
+## Can I modify/fix/use the project?

 Of course!
+I have always believed that free sharing is the purpose of the Internet. <br>
 Any relative commit are welcomed, you can always submit a pull request!
 The project has a lot to improve.
 We also welcome *BUPT* student refer our project to finish your own coursework. <br>
 Feel free to add any new function and modify existing functions.
 Adding new commands maybe is a good start. <br>